| JERUSALEM--THE CITY OF THE LAW Palestine is a small strip of land between the mountains of Syria

 and large public buildings and swimming-pools and athletic parks and

+they forced their modern improvements upon an unwilling populace.
 The temple which served no practical purposes (as far as they

 could see) was neglected until the days of Herod, who was King of